 Mark V saw the radical move from hardware to software.
 The Mackie desk went, along with the Emulators, outboard, patchbay, metres of cables, MIDI leads, XLRs, and dozens of standard and GPO jacks.
 Thanks to Yellow Technology, who made the transition remarkably painless, I now had a powerful MacPro, two screens, Logic 8 … and much more room.

 Being upgrade-averse, I kept Logic 8 and an increasingly outdated Mac operating system until there was little in the outside world that would talk to it.
-Only recently have I moved to Mark VI, with a new iMac and Logic X. Sadly the DX7 didn’t survive the change, although it may just have been the internal battery dying after some 30 years.
+Mark VI has an iMac running Logic X. Sadly the DX7 didn’t survive the change, although it may just have been the internal battery dying after some 30 years.
 However, thanks to the growing interest in vintage gear, I sold it to an enthusiast in Devon for almost exactly what I paid DJM back in 1985.

 GREAT Grandfather Tom was one of four generations of Fishlocks who worked at the Parkstone Pottery in Poole, Dorset.
 The George Jennings South Western Pottery made water closets, salt-glaze drainage, and sanitation pipes.
 Jennings was a great Victorian innovator in plumbing and sanitation, and was the inventor of the flush toilet.
 Thomas Crapper, who is often wrongly given credit, was only 14 at the time.
-Tom married Alice Stubbs and had five children, including my grandfather Edward Charles Tom.
+Tom married Alice Stubbs and went on to have five children, including my grandfather Edward Charles Tom.

-The band expanded, adding Gavin Greenaway on keyboards and Mark Davies on vocals and trumpet.
-A four piece brass section comprised Andy Lowe, Alan Whetton, Andy Mulford, and Pete Long.
+The band expanded, adding Gavin Greenaway on keyboards, with Mark Davies on vocals and trumpet.
+The brass section comprised Andy Lowe, Alan Whetton, Andy Mulford, and future Jools Holland alumnus Pete Long.
 Phil Mulford drove the rhythm section on bass, with my brother John behind the drums.

 Panama’s final gig was at Blazer’s in Windsor on 26 February 1984, where we were joined by Ralph Salmins on percussion.